Overview of the Advanced Software Deployment Features

 Scheduling Remote Operations and Re-Executing Failed Tasks

 If you need to repeat the same remote operation multiple times, you can create a task that can be executed either manually or automatically on schedule.
 For example, if you need to automate the software audit, you can create a recurrent software scanning task that will be automatically executed by Remote Installer on daily basis.
 If required, you can create tasks for any remote operations such as software scanning, software installation, uninstallation and repairing.
-Note that tasks can be created only in the Professional edition of Remote Installer.

 Remote tasks are managed in the Tasks and Schedule view where you can see the list of existing tasks and create new and recurrent ones Pic 6.
 The task configuration is similar to the configuration of a remote operation, so, for example, to create a software scan task, you need to configure a set of target PCs, and to configure a deployment task, you need to configure the deployed software package and the target PCs.
 Once a task is created, you can execute it with no additional configuration steps and then check its execution results.

 If you need to automate a task execution, you can create a scheduled task or a recurrent task.
 To create a scheduled task in addition to the standard task settings, you should specify the task execution date and time.
 To create a recurrent task, you need to configure its execution time and recurrence options, for example, to execute a task daily, or monthly, or on the selected days of the week, etc Pic 7.
 The scheduled and recurrent tasks are displayed in the schedule area, so you can see when the tasks will be executed.